lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - The architecture is backed by a proof of concept implementation and evaluated in realistic IoT scenarios
 - The following discourse(serious discussion) contains out analysis and understanding of blockchain and its `implications` as well as impacts on information system altogether.
 - The below graph `illustrates` the efficiency improvement we'll make to the sample batch processing task.

+## Architectures

+- At the module level, Qlib is a platform that consists of the above components.
+- The components are designed as loose-coupled modules, and each component could be used stand-alone.
+- Infrastructure layer provides underlying support for Quant research.
+- Workflow layer covers the whole workflow of quantitative investment.
+- Interface layer tries to present a user-friendly interface for the underlying system.
+- The modules with hand-drawn style are under development and will be released in the future.
+  The modules with dashed borders are highly user-customizable and extendible.

 ## Related Work